matteodelabre/mongoose-beautiful-unique-validation/README.md

 If you want to override it, add your custom message in the `unique` field (instead of `true`), during the schema's creation.

+The error's `errors` property contain a list of all original values that made the contraint fail.
+This property is not filled in when using `findOneAndUpdate`.

 ## License

 Released under the MIT license.